damikanye/Spam-Detection/README.md

 ## Building and deploying a spam detection model
 Spam is an unsolicited email message, instant message, or text message – usually sent to the recipient for commercial purposes.
-In other words, the recipient never explicitly asked for it, yet the get them.
+In other words, the recipient never explicitly asked for it, yet they get them.

 We’re going to build a spam detection model in python to automatically classify a message as either spam or ham(legitimate messages).
 When we’re done building our model, we will host it on Heroku using Flask, a lightweight web application framework so that it becomes available for anyone to use.